 What is a Megalodon?

 The Megalodon was a giant shark that lived millions of years ago.
 It is now considered to be the largest shark to ever live in our oceans and one of the largest fish ever recorded.
 It’s captured the public’s imagination through its depiction in fictionalized films and television shows.

 The shark is scientifically known as Carcharocles megolodon.
 Scientists are unsure when megalodon prowled the oceans but best estimates put the shark as far back as 15.9 million to 2.6 million years ago, from the middle of the Miocene to the Pliocene epoch.

 Megalodon went extinct sometime during the Miocene or Pliocene epoch.
-Scientists aren’t entirely sure when they lived for how long.
+Scientists aren’t entirely sure when they lived and for how long.
 Climate change, fluctuations in sea level, and glacial expansion are all cited as reasons why scientists believe these enormous sharks went extinct.
-As the sea level dropped, nursery sites (where young Megalodon were born) were degraded and meant that juveniles were newly threatened by other creatures.
+As the sea level dropped, nursery sites (where young Megalodon was born) were degraded which meant that juveniles were newly threatened by other creatures.

 Megalodon Diet and Mating Practices